-Sometimes when we’re feeling down, we lose our appetite (which always happen to me when I’m feeling down) but I made sure that I still eat on time even if it’s just a smaller serving of what I am used to.
+Sometimes when we’re feeling down, we lose our appetite (which always happens to me when I’m feeling down) but I made sure that I still eat on time even if it’s just a smaller serving of what I am used to.

 Talk to Friends and Family

 Luckily, I grew up in a very social community wherein talking about almost anything under the sun is very common among friends.
-I have friends that I can talk to at almost anytime of the day.
+I have friends that I can talk to at almost any time of the day.

 Although, personally, I usually stay quiet if I’m going through something and I will only initiate to share whatever I am going through once I have figured things out for myself.